A Unified Distributed Algorithm for Hybrid Near-Far Field Activity Detection in Cell-Free Massive MIMO: A Unified Distributed Activity Detection Algorithm

 where $J_{m,n}= \operatorname{rank}(\mathbf{\Xi}_{m,n})$.
 The first two equalities in (\ref{eq:term1}) are derived from the property of the determinant to reduce the matrix dimension, and $(a)$ is derived from the first-order Taylor expansion to avoid the computational complexity in calculating the determinant.
 On the other hand, for the matrix inverse term, based on the Sherman-Morrison-Woodbury formula, we have

 where $(b)$ also applies the first-order Taylor expansion to avoid the computational complexity in repeatedly calculating the matrix inverse.
-Substituting the right-hand sides of (\ref{eq:term1}) and (\ref{eq:term2}) into (\ref{origin_update_distributed}), problem (\ref{origin_update_distributed}) can be approximated as
+Substituting the approximations~(\ref{eq:term1}) and~(\ref{eq:term2}) into subproblem~(\ref{origin_update_distributed}) and adding a penalty term $(\omega/2)d^2$ with a properly chosen $\omega$, (\ref{origin_update_distributed}) is transformed into:

-where $\omega > 0$ is a properly selected parameter to control the convergence of the algorithm, and $p_{\mathrm{approx}}(d)$ is given by (\ref{eq:distributed inexact}) at the top of the next page with $\lambda_{m,n}^{(i-1)}$ denoting the $n$-th entry of $\boldsymbol{\lambda}_m^{(i-1)}$.
+where $p_{\mathrm{approx}}(d)$ is given by (\ref{eq:distributed inexact}) in Appendix~\ref{appB} with $\lambda_{m,n}^{(i-1)}$ denoting the $n$-th entry of $\boldsymbol{\lambda}_m^{(i-1)}$.
+As will be shown in Proposition~\ref{proposition1} in Section~\ref{convergence analysis}, the penalty term $(\omega/2)d^2$ compensates for the approximation error in~(\ref{eq:term1}) and~(\ref{eq:term2}), ensuring that each coordinate update sufficiently decreases the original objective function of problem~(\ref{sub b}), and thereby guaranteeing convergence to a stationary point.
 Setting the gradient of (\ref{eq:one-dim-approx}) to zero, we could obtain three roots.
 From the roots and the two boundary points $-\theta_{m,n}$ and $1 -\theta_{m,n}$, the optimal solution can be obtained by selecting the one corresponding to the smallest objective value.
 After sequentially updating $\theta_{m,n}$ for all $n$, we obtain $\boldsymbol{\theta}^{(i)}_m$ at each AP $m$, and the above procedure is summarized as Algorithm~\ref{alg:cd}.